Salvage-Ex/Salvage-old2/README.md

 # Introduction

-Galilel (GALI) is an open-source Proof-of-Stake digital crypto currency for fast (using SwiftX), private (Zerocoin protocol) and secure microtransactions.
+Galilel Coin (GALI and zGALI) is an open-source public and private Proof-of-Stake digital crypto currency for fast (using SwiftX), private (Zerocoin protocol) and secure microtransactions.
 Our main goal is to create a decentralized fully secure and anonymous network to run applications which do not rely on any central body control.
 By having a distributed system, thousands of users will be responsible for maintaining the application and data so that there is no single point of failure.

 Galilel Cloud is a service-hosting platform.
 It provides a complete automated solution to run fully managed and highly available multi-redundant Masternode